powellquiring/custom-metrics/README.md

 service dragent restart
 ```

-The dragent is configured as a statsd server by default so no additional configuration is required.
+No statds configuration required - the dragent is configured as a statsd server by default.

 # Using the Monitoring instance in the cloud
 Open the [Monitoring](https://cloud.ibm.com/observe/monitoring) and click **Open dashboard** on your instance to start exploring the metrics.